 Secondly, we also ensure that more needs can be met by training parents to start their own communities in their workplace or other spheres of influence.
 Effective facilitation from parent mentors can provide parents a safe space and a positive learning environment that helps parents share and grow.

 As a society, we need to ensure that discussions in our parent support groups and communities go beyond the daily check-ins on our children’s timetables and upcoming tests but also support one another simply because we are fellow parents.

 We may not have all the solutions to parenting challenges or stresses that our children are experiencing today.
 But as a community, we can support one another towards raising a generation of healthy and resilient kids.

 Focus on the Family Singapore

-Learn practical handles to nurture your unique child with other intentional parents at The Parent-Coach Dialogues.
+Learn practical handles to nurture your unique child with other intentional parents at the ParentEd Dialogues.

 © 2020 Focus on the Family Singapore.
 All rights reserved.